Home | About USIG | What's New | Events

 [1] After more than 2,000 years with its own unique legal tradition, China began to embrace the civil law tradition of the western world early in the 20th century.
 During the Republic of China period (1912-1949), systematic legislation placed China firmly in the civil law family.
 Since the establishment of the People’s Republic of China in 1949, the legal tradition in China has remained mainly civil law, though with significant characteristics of socialism.
 Thus there is no Civil Code in China at present, only General Principles of Civil Law.

-[3] For further information on tax laws applicable to NPOs in China, see Leon Irish, Jin Dong Sheng, and Karla Simon, China’s Tax Rules For Not-For-Profit Organizations (hereafter Tax Report).
+[5] For further information on tax laws applicable to NPOs in China, see Leon Irish, Jin Dongsheng, and Karla Simon, China’s Tax Rules For Not-For-Profit Organizations (hereafter Tax Report).
 The paper also contains a lengthy discussion of the general legal rules applicable to all types of NPOs in China.
-See also Karla W. Simon, “Reform of China’s Laws for NPOs: A Discussion of Issues Related to Shiye Danwei Reform,” Journal of Chinese Law, June 2005.
+See also Karla W. Simon, Reform of China’s Laws for NPOs: A Discussion of Issues Related to Shiye Danwei Reform, Journal of Chinese Law (June 2005).

-[7] The Department of Politics and Law of the Office of Law of the State Council & the Bureau of Administration of Non-governmental Organizations of the Ministry of Civil Affairs (ed.), Interpretation of the Regulations on the Registration and Administration of Social Organizations and the Interim Regulations on the Registration and Administration of Private Non-enterprise Units, Beijing: Press of Society of China, 1999, pp.58-9.
+[11] The Department of Politics and Law of the Office of Law of the State Council & the Bureau of Administration of Non-governmental Organizations of the Ministry of Civil Affairs (ed.), “Interpretation of the Regulations on the Registration and Administration of Social Organizations and the Interim Regulations on the Registration and Administration of Private Non-enterprise Units,” Beijing: China Social Press, 1999, pp.58-59.

-[8] Id., p.142.
+[12] Id. p.142.

 [9] Article 6 and 7 of the Opinions on Several Issues Concerning Registration and Administration of Enterprises (June 29, 1999).